Are you looking for Adult ADHD and partner support? I offer three support-discussion groups:

-- Face-to-face group for the adults
+- One face-to-face group for the adults

-- Two for the partners of adults with ADHD (one face-to-face and one is online).
+- Two groups for the partners of adults with ADHD (one face-to-face and one is online).
 We also welcome parents of adults with ADHD.

 All are free and open to the public.

 You’ll also find here in my ADHD Roller Coaster blog a virtual book club—chapter by chapter essays based on reading my first book.

 Here are more details, including how join the mailing list.

 COVID Update: We are in the process of setting up virtual versions of the face-to-face groups.
 Join the mailing list to be notified when that happens.